Konrad Zdarsa: Bishop

 On 24 April 2007, he was appointed bishop of Görlitz.
-Zdarsa received his episcopal consecration on the following 23 June from Georg Maximilian Cardinal Sterzinsky, archbishop of Berlin, with the bishop of Dresden-Meißen, Joachim Friedrich Reinelt, and the former bishop of Görlitz, Rudolf Müller, serving as co-consecrators.
+Zdarsa received his episcopal consecration on the following 23 June from Cardinal Georg Sterzinsky, archbishop of Berlin, with the Bishop of Dresden-Meissen, Joachim Friedrich Reinelt, and the former bishop of Görlitz, Rudolf Müller, serving as co-consecrators.

 On 8 July 2010, he was appointed bishop of Augsburg, where he was installed on the following 23 October.

 Pope Francis accepted his resignation on 4 July 2019.